Home / Max Planck Institute for Evolutionary Anthropology

 The Max Planck Institute for Evolutionary Anthropology focuses on matters regarding the origins of humankind.
 The Institute’s researchers study widely-differing aspects of human evolution.
 They analyse the genes, cultures and cognitive abilities of people living today and compare them with those of apes and extinct peoples.
 Scientists from various disciplines work closely together at the Institute: Geneticists trace the genetic make-up of extinct species, such as Neanderthals.
 Behaviourists and ecologists, for their part, study the behaviour of apes and other mammals.

-Director, Department of Genetics
+Director, Department of Evolutionary Genetics

 Max Planck Institute for Evolutionary Anthropology